stgm/scientific-programming-1/22 Language/10 Strings/strings.md

 ## Transforming strings

 You have seen the `upper()` method for strings, which changes each letter of a string into uppercase.
-Using a `for` loop, it is possible to write functions like that:
+Using a `for` loop, it is possible to write functions like `upper()`:

     transformed = ""
     for letter in word: